s-KaiNet/node-sp-auth/README.md

    * User credentials through the http ntlm handshake
  * SharePoint Online:
    * Addin only permissions
-   * SAML based with user credentials and Microsoft Online STS (`https://login.microsoftonline.com/extSTS.srf`)
+   * SAML based with user credentials

-[Wiki](https://github.com/s-KaiNet/node-sp-auth/wiki) contains detailed steps you need to perform in order to use any of authentication options.
+[Wiki](https://github.com/s-KaiNet/node-sp-auth/wiki) contains detailed steps you need to perform in order to use any of authentication options as well as sample using.

 ---